-.3 it is allowed to cool several engines by one independently driven pump.
-In this case, the capacity of the pump shall be sufficient for simultaneous cooling of all engines when running at maximum load.
-One standby pump, the capacity of which shall not be less than that of the main pump cooling simultaneously all engines, shall be provided.
+.3 it is allowed to cool several engines by one or several independently driven pumps.
+In this case, the capacity of one or the total capacity of several pumps shall be sufficient for simultaneous cooling of all engines when running at maximum load.
+One standby pump, the capacity of which shall not be less than that of the main pump of maximum capacity, shall be provided.